joebmt/tcmd/Readme.md

 ## b (backup program) Usage Message

 I included a simple backup program I use when I am developing bash/shell scripts.
-I simple run "b" in the root directory when I am developing if I am not using my Intellij IDE so that I can back out changes or have a copy in case I accidently remove a file or files.
-I know the name "b" is not a best practice but since I type it so frequently I called it "b" instead of backup.sh so I could save typing keystrokes.
+I simply run **b** in the root directory when I am developing if I am not using my Intellij IDE so that I can back out changes or have a copy in case I accidently remove a file or files.
+I know the name **b** is not a best practice but since I type it so frequently I called it **b** instead of **backup.sh** so I could save typing keystrokes.

 Usage: